CoLRev-Environment/colrev/docs/source/guides/best_practices.rst

       # To submit your local changes to the shared repository
       git push

-      # To retrieve changes from coauthors
+      # To retrieve changes from co-authors
       git pull

       # Inspect the changes in a git client, such as gitk